Section 9: Travel

 Embossed Name: Issued in the name of an individual, not department.

-Maximum Number of Cards Issued to a Department: No restrictions, provided the individuals are approved by the department head and accountable for following the responsibilities contained in the cardholder agreement.
+Maximum Number of Cards Issued to a Department: No restrictions, provided the individuals are approved by the Department Manager and accountable for following the responsibilities contained in the cardholder agreement.

 Car rental and fuel